jules-lsm/jules-lsm.github.io/user_guide/doc/source/namelists/red_params.nml.rst

 .. note:: Where a quantity is said to have units of "/360days", this means that it is an amount per 360 days.

-.. nml:group:: Only used when :nml:mem:`JULES_VEGETATION::l_veg3 = TRUE
+.. nml:group:: Only used when :nml:mem:`JULES_VEGETATION::l_red = TRUE

 .. nml:member:: alpha_recrt